 - Hold both legs with the knees straight and hold for 30 seconds while you are seated all the way to the back and your spine is elongated.

-Little things add up and you should not disregard the long term impact of your lifestyle on some of your major health issues or concerns.
+Little things add up and you should not disregard the long-term impact of your lifestyle on some of your major health issues or concerns.
 You are the Designer and the Director of your own life so design and direct it the way you wish to live it.
+If you need help with any pain or discomfort despite having done all discussed above, contact me for an appointment.